trainrec/android-adapter/README.md

-# android-presenter
+# android-adapter
-Presenter for the android-ui
+Adapter for the android-ui